 A project can be led by more than one artist.
 If you are working with other artists and culture bearers who are co-sharing the work on the project, you should list them as collaborators.
 Please list anyone who you consider to be an artistic partner, a thought partner, or a person who will bring artistic support and skills to the project as a collaborator.

 Borrowing again from our colleagues at Alternate ROOTS, we define communities as groups of people who share a geography, historical or ethnic traditions, and/or a belief or spirit.
 NPN’s Southern Artists for Social Change program will support projects that take a community-centered approach that includes authentic partnerships between artists and community members and in which those closest to a community’s challenges have the power to make change.
 We ask applicants to define for yourselves the specific community you are engaging, your relationship to that community, and other community members’ roles in the project.

-A member of a community who practices that community’s artistic or creative expressions.
-Knowledge of these arts or skills are most often passed from person to person within the cultural group, and the art itself expresses the community’s values or aesthetics.
+Folk/traditional artists and culture bearers: A member of a community who practices their community’s artistic or creative expressions by creating new original work.
+Knowledge of these arts or skills is most often passed from person to person within the cultural group, and the art expresses the community’s values or aesthetics.

 Participatory Action Research (PAR) is a community-centered process of investigation and empowerment.
 The three components in its name define PAR’s work as well as its values: Those most impacted by areas of concern (“participatory”) engage in collective knowledge-building (“research”) to advance a vision and movement for transformation (“action”).

 All applications must be submitted via SmartSimple platform.
 When using the platform, please let us know if you encounter any glitches or if something does not work the way it should.
 We offer technical support while troubleshooting and figuring out any problems you might have.
 Please contact Brittany Dudley, Data & Information Associate, at email@example.com or 504-595-8008 ext.
 713.

 If you already have an account in our system, log in here.